 Here is a basic lesson that will help with most kinds of back pain and tension:

-It’s from the weekly online Feldenkrais class I teach, so if you find the lesson helps you take a step in the right direction you can learn more about the class here.
+It’s from one of the online courses I’ve taught.
+If you find the lesson helps you take a step in the right direction you’ll find information about upcoming online courses for runners here.

 Sign up for our free weekly newsletter filled with analysis, information, insights, and tips you can apply to your own running!